ukrbublik/react-awesome-query-builder/README.md

 Then open localhost:3001 in a browser.

 Scripts:
+- `npm run examples` - Builds with webpack the examples and runs a dev-server on localhost:3001.
+- `npm run build-examples` - Builds with webpack the examples.
+Output path: `examples`
 - `npm run build-npm` - Builds a npm module.
 Output path: `build/npm`
-- `npm run build-global` - Builds with webpack the self contained pack of the component.
-Output path: `build/global`
-- `npm run build-examples` - Builds with webpack the examples.
-Output path: `examples`
-- `npm run examples` - Builds with webpack the examples and runs a dev-server on localhost:3001.

 The repo sticks in general to the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).